mschubert/mschubert.github.io/_posts/2017-05-06-shared-software.md

  that cascaded into breaking everything newly added or updated).
 But these were a small price to pay for a usable and convenient system.

-One thing that was annoying is that libraries and tools somethings change features between updates, and that would break a workflow that you are currently using.
+One thing that was annoying is that libraries and tools sometimes change API between updates, and that would break a workflow that you are currently using.
 But since this was shared, a change for anyone was a change for everyone.

 Since then, however, things have evolved.
-[Linuxbrew](http://linuxbrew.sh/) (the linux-pendant to the OS-X package manager Homebrew) and [Conda](https://conda.io/docs/) were released.
+[Linuxbrew](http://linuxbrew.sh/) (the linux-pendant to the OS-X package manager [Homebrew](https://brew.sh/)) and [Conda](https://conda.io/docs/) were released.
 And they were substantially simpler to use than Gentoo.

 So I don't really see a reason to still put up with API changes for any user